ldn-softdev/Rpnn/README.md

 Neuron synapses provide linkage to other neurons via `linked_neuron_ptr()`, so the topology could be traces down.
-In every topology there's one hidden neuron (a.k.a. _"the one"_), that neuron is required for a NN convergence and every effector is linked to that neuron - _"the one"_ is always shown first neuron in the above output.
+In every topology there's one hidden neuron (a.k.a. _"the one"_), that neuron is required for a NN convergence and every effector is linked to that neuron - _"the one"_ is always shown first in the above output
 All the other neurons are from user's configuration, i.e.: Neuron with address `0x7f91fbc06cf0` is a receptor (`is_receptor(): true`), the logistic for a receptor is irrelevant, as receptors only facilitate input (patterns) values access.

 `Sigmoid` is a default transfer function for all the neurons, though all effectors (and output neurons separately) could be setup using other logistics:
  - `Tanh` - could be used in hidden and output neurons
  - `Tanhfast` - could be used in hidden and output neurons
  - `Relu` - could be used only in hidden neurons
  - `Softplus` - could be used only in hidden neurons
  - `Softmax` - сould be used in output neurons only.

+All the neuron's logistic function could be setup using `-l` followed the name of the function
+Output neuron's only logistics could be setup using `-o` option followed the name of the function

-Setting hidden effectors to a non-bound logistic (`Relu`, `Softmax`) requires understanding of the implications.
+Setting hidden effectors to a non-bound logistic (`Relu`, `Softplus`) requires understanding of the implications.
 On one hand it may result in a very fast convergence (if weights initialization is favorable, or multi-dimensional plane of _f(x) = error(weights)_ is favorable for given task):
 ```
 bash $ <<<"